PeterCwalina/PSAD/README.md

 $ . tm/bin/activate
 ```

-3. In your activated virtual environment, run the following commmands to install the Dependencies
+3. In your activated virtual environment, run the following commands to install the Dependencies

 ```
 (tm) $ pip3 install -r requirements.txt